ethereumpos/docs/source/index.html.md

 Recurring Payments      |    $10.00    | 500

 #### Text Messaging
-This ETH Process plugin feature is great for applications that would like to text the user or developer of recent payment activity.
+This Ethereum POS plugin feature is great for applications that would like to text the user or developer of recent payment activity.

 ##### Recurring Payments
 Give your customers the ability to pay monthly with a dedicated QR code.

 ## Free Membership Limits
-ETH Process provides free transaction forwarding with amounts under $10.00.
+Ethereum POS provides free transaction forwarding with amounts under $10.00.

 ## Ethereum Fees

 When the customer first submits the transaction, they will be forced to pay for the transaction fee which is around $0.02 USD.
-Once ETH Process has at least 12 confirmations on the customers transaction, the entire balance of the wallet will be sent to your Ethereum address that you inserted on the /new request.
+Once Ethereum POS has at least 12 confirmations on the customers transaction, the entire balance of the wallet will be sent to your Ethereum address that you inserted on the /new request.

 For example, a customer sends $10.00.
-Most likely, the customer wallet will send around $10.02 to the ETH Process wallet.
-The ETH Process wallet will only receive $10.00 because of the $0.02 transaction fee.
-Once theres 12+ confirmation, ETH Process will send the entire wallet balance to your Ethereum address.
+Most likely, the customer wallet will send around $10.02 to the Ethereum POS wallet.
+The Ethereum POS wallet will only receive $10.00 because of the $0.02 transaction fee.
+Once theres 12+ confirmation, Ethereum POS will send the entire wallet balance to your Ethereum address.
 You'll receive around $9.98, since the $0.02 transaction fee has been included.

 <aside class="notice">
-ETH Process does not take any Ethereum or gas during this transaction process.
+Ethereum POS does not take any Ethereum or gas during this transaction process.
 </aside>

 # Contract Information

-ETH Process is currently in the process of making the transaction callback process a seamless and transparent process.
-The plan is to have the customer pay directly to ETH Process Contract with data to include your Ethereum address, order ID and callback information.
+Ethereum POS is currently in the process of making the transaction callback process a seamless and transparent process.
+The plan is to have the customer pay directly to Ethereum POS Contract with data to include your Ethereum address, order ID and callback information.
 Once you've collected your funds into your account inside of the contract, you'll be able to withdraw directly from contract, thus reducing the transaction fee each time a payment is transmitted.

 1. Customer pays Etheruem address QR code
-2. ETH Process sends entire balance with order data to ETH Process contract.
+2. Ethereum POS sends entire balance with order data to Ethereum POS contract.
 3. Merchant/Developer can hold funds inside of the contract and withdraw when requested. (sending a call to contract from requesting address)